-Available only for models with PoE feature; see Chapter 3.4 for the order codes.

-You can not power the router via the ETH2 ports on the SWITCH router version.
-The PoE PD is available on the ETH0 and ETH1 ports only.

-The IEEE 802.3af/PoE (Type 1) and IEEE 802.3at/PoE+ (Type 2) standards are supported.
-The device is Mode B compliant.

-You can use the pse command to control the PoE functionality; see the Commands and Scripts application note.
+- Available only for models with the PoE feature; see Chapter 3.4 for the order codes. - You cannot power the router via the ETH2 ports on router versions with an integrated switch (often referred to as "SWITCH" versions).
+PoE PD functionality is available on the ETH0 and ETH1 ports only. - The IEEE 802.3af/PoE (Type 1) and IEEE 802.3at/PoE+ (Type 2) standards are supported.
+The device is Mode B compliant. - You can use the pse command to control the PoE functionality; see the Command Line Interface application note.

+The power supply voltage for a PoE-equipped router must be between 24 - 60 V DC for the router to boot up correctly.